d4n3sh/thedaneshproject/content/posts/2009-08-21-lenova-issues-battery-recall.md

 ---
 [<img loading="lazy" class="alignnone size-full wp-image-1725" title="lt_lenovo_thinkpad_dead-battery" src="/wp-content/uploads/2009/08/lt_lenovo_thinkpad_dead-battery.jpg" alt="lt_lenovo_thinkpad_dead-battery" width="480" height="310" />][1]

 Almost all corporate users today use notebooks at work.
 The &#8220;Lenovo ThinkPad&#8221; is a favorite choice.
 Why?
-I don&#8217;t know.
+I don't know.
 I at my work place we are all on Lenovo ThinkPads.

-Earlier this week Lenovo issued a battery recall program for it&#8217;s ThinkPad R60, R61, T60, T61, X60 and X61 series.
+Earlier this week Lenovo issued a battery recall program for it's ThinkPad R60, R61, T60, T61, X60 and X61 series.
 The faulty batteries either held only minimum charge or completely stop functioning.
-Lenovo has come back to ensure the faulty batteries don&#8217;t pose any risk to the end users.
+Lenovo has come back to ensure the faulty batteries don't pose any risk to the end users.

-To check if your battery falls into the bad battery list, head on over to Lenovo&#8217;s [battery recall][2] page.
+To check if your battery falls into the bad battery list, head on over to Lenovo's [battery recall][2] page.
 Download and run the [Battery Diagnostic Tool][3] to check your battery model, if compromised you will be redirected to another page to initiate the replacement process.

 Source: [LowYat][4]